 d.
 Several duplicate products, with slightly different calibration values, are found within a data set series.
 After careful testing of both versions, the faulty ones are deleted from the data set series.
 Question: Does the PID remain the same?
-Should the dataset series receive a new PID when the faulty products have been deleted?
+Should the data set series receive a new PID when the faulty products have been deleted?
 What if the faulty products have been used and cited?

-Recommendation: The dataset series should keep the same PID, as long as the data source and processing algorithms are the same.
-A version history in the dataset series metadata and an explanation on the landing page should be used to clear up any confusion.
+Recommendation: The data set series should keep the same PID, as long as the data source and processing algorithms are the same.
+A version history in the data set series metadata and an explanation on the landing page should be used to clear up any confusion.

 e.
-A project defines and implements an improved algorithm for an atmospheric trace gas product, reprocesses the entire dataset series, and releases the result for web download.
+A project invents an improved algorithm for an atmospheric trace gas product, reprocesses the entire data set series, and releases the result for web download.
 This happens every few years.
-The data center is not planning on keeping more than the current and two previous versions of the dataset.
+The data center is not planning on keeping more than the current and two previous versions of the data set.
 The older versions are deleted from the archive.

 Question: Does each new processing get a new PID?
 How to deal with PIDs for deleted versions?

-Recommendation: Each reprocessed dataset series receives a new PID.
+Recommendation: Each reprocessed data set series receives a new PID.
 Ensure that the older versions are kept as long as possible, but definitely use a "tombstone" landing page which refers to the updated versions for any old versions that have been deleted.